Our firming assets

 The project, which will include Australia’s largest solar farm, is expected to generate up to 400 jobs and 400 megawatts of new renewable energy for Queensland.

-Construction will commence in July 2020 and generation is scheduled for the first quarter of 2022.
+Construction is underway and generation is scheduled for 2022.

 Find out more about the Western Downs Green Power Hub.